athrvaarora/spell_checker/README.md

 It is the function library which contains functions for calculating and implementing editdistance and using it for finding the correct match or closest match of the word in the input dictonary

+spell.h

+Header file for function Library

+Added some test cases along with it